Hard-Link Migration Store

 Keeping the hard-link migration store can result in extra disk space being consumed or problems with some applications for the following reasons:

-Applications reporting file-system statistics, for example, space used and free space, might incorrectly report these statistics while the hard-link migration store is present.
-The file may be reported twice because of the two paths that reference that file.
+• Applications reporting file-system statistics, for example, space used and free space, might incorrectly report these statistics while the hard-link migration store is present.
+The file might be reported twice because of the two paths that reference that file.

-A hard link may lose its connection to the original file.
+• A hard link might lose its connection to the original file.
 Some applications save changes to a file by creating a temporary file and then renaming the original to a backup filename.
-The path that wasn't used to open the file in this application will continue to refer to the unmodified file.
+The path that wasn't used to open the file in this application continues to refer to the unmodified file.
 The unmodified file that isn't in use is taking up more disk space.
-You should create the hard-link migration store just before you perform the migration, and not use applications once the store is created, in order to make sure you're migrating the latest versions of all files.
+The hard-link migration store should be created just before the migration is performed.
+Once the store is created, applications shouldn't be used in order to make sure the latest versions of all files are being migrating.

-Editing the file by using different paths simultaneously may result in data corruption.
+• Editing the file by using different paths simultaneously might result in data corruption.

 Important